vseryakov/alpinejs-app/README.md

 Key additions include:

-- An additional HTML template `example2` paralleling the previous example structure.
-- A `hello2` template referencing `hello` for shared markup.
+- A `hello2` template referencing existing `hello` for shared markup.
 - A new `hello2` component extending from `hello`, showcasing class inheritance.

 The `hello2` component utilizes lifecycle methods:
 - `onCreate` sets up initialization like overriding reasons and running a timer.
 - `onDelete` manages cleanup by stopping timers.
-- `toggle` method now highlights template toggling and broadcasts changes via events.
+- `toggle` method reuses the toggling but adds broadcasting changes via events.

 For complete interaction, access the [index.html](examples/index.html), and experiment by opening it.